Check our list of the top 5 video conferencing apps for 2022 and their features.

-If you are satisfied with a 40 minutes meeting, you are getting the best features to meet your standard video conferencing demands.
+If you are satisfied with a 40-minute meeting, you are getting the best features to meet your standard video conferencing demands.

 Zoom’s popularity is also reflected in the stats.
 It has Counting both free and paying users, Zoom has 300 million daily meeting participants.
-People have spent over 3.3 trillion minutes annually till now on Zoom further testifying gits global appeal.
-It registered 38 million times download in January 2021 across the App Store & Google Play combined.
+People have spent over 3.3 trillion minutes annually till now on Zoom further testifying to its global appeal.
+It registered 38 million downloads in January 2021 across the App Store & Google Play combined.

-Video chat has always been a part of internet users’ life.
-Skype, Messenger Room, Emo, Viber are among many other options to communicate with audio/visual.
+Video chat has always been a part of internet users’ lives.
+Skype, Messenger Room, Emo, and Viber are among many other options to communicate audio/visual.

 Check out: Top Video Streaming apps in Nepal